PSYE Auditions Frequently Asked Questions

 We are not able to offer refunds of the audition fee.
 The audition fee is non-refundable, regardless of the outcome of the adjudication.

 An auxiliary instrument is an instrument that is related to a primary instrument.
 For example, the flute has several auxiliary instruments in its family, including the piccolo, alto flute and bass flute.
 Likewise, the E-flat clarinet and bass clarinet are auxiliary instruments to the B-flat clarinet.
 A harp is not an auxiliary instrument to the clarinet.
 If you want to audition for an auxiliary instrument, you are required to prepare the required components for your primary instrument as well as the required components for the auxiliary instrument.
+Required components for auxiliary instruments are included in the packet of required components for the appropriate primary instrument.

 Students may audition on unrelated instruments.
-Doing so will require two audition fees and two separate auditions.
+Doing so will require two audition fees and two separate audition applications.
 This scenario does not apply to auxiliary instruments (i.e. piccolo, English horn, etc.).
 Flutists auditioning on both flute and piccolo, for example, will submit one audition video that includes the required flute components and the required piccolo components.

 Memorization is not required.